killer798/parkinglotapplication-using-springboot/README.md

-basic application performing crud operation in springboot using h2 database
+Basic application performing crud operation in springboot using h2 database